 During her 10+ years in academia, Meridith has engaged in diverse research and teaching projects, including: a postdoctoral position researching Issac Newton’s alchemy and humanities data curation, working at a rare books library, teaching at a small liberal arts college, and conducting archaeological fieldwork in South America and Canada.

 Recently she was the lead researcher for the Council on Library and Information Resources' assessment of the National Digital Stewardship Residency programs (2015-18).
-She was responsible for implementing the project, including conducting all interviews and site visits and writing the final report.
-Prior to that she worked at Knox College and held a postdoctoral fellowship at Indiana University.
+She was responsible for implementing the project, including conducting all interviews and site visits, and authoring the final report.

 Recent Consulting Work

 Researcher, Leading a College.
 Forthcoming, Fall 2020, John Hopkin’s University Press.
 Authored by Dr. Joseph King and Dr. Brian C. Mitchell.